trax-project/trax2-starter-lrs/README.md

 In order to upgrade TRAX LRS from version 2.0.x, you need to install the last release of TRAX LRS with a copy the `.env` file from your previous installation.

-The database is not affected by minor upgrades.
+The database schema must then be updated with the `php artisan migrate` command.

 ### From previous versions

 Upgrading from versions older than 2.0.0 is not directly supported.
-However, you can install TRAX LRS 2.0.x Extended Edition as a new LRS and then migrate your xAPI statements with the
+However, you can install TRAX LRS 2.0.x as a new LRS and then migrate your xAPI statements with the [LRS connector](https://extended.traxlrs.com/docs/2.0/lrs).
-[LRS connector](https://extended.traxlrs.com/docs/2.0/lrs).